-ACTIONS TO ASSESS AND ADDRESS MODERN SLAVERY RISKS
+Actions to assess and address modern slavery risks

-In our first three reporting periods we focused on researching and setting up our modern slavery program, including factoring modern slavery risk into our Supplier Risk Assessments.
+Since the implementation of our Modern Slavery program we have factored modern slavery risk into our risk management framework, and the controls we use to manage risk.

-- We prepared our Modern Slavery Compliance Plan and commenced drafting materials to support our program. - Modern slavery training was provided to those directly involved in procuring supply and conducting Supplier Risk Assessments. - We liaised with teams in the business to gain an understanding of particular areas in our operations which might require deeper investigation and engaged with those teams who are integral to the effective development and ongoing operation of the modern slavery program. - We reviewed our policies and our Code of Conduct and updated them as necessary. - We collated our supplier list and determined the risk criteria that would be applied to each. - We commenced rating our existing Tier 1 suppliers for each of the criteria and highlighted those where we considered conducting further due diligence.
-We enhanced our process to conduct more in-depth research into risk factors generally, as well as on an individual supplier basis. - We created our Human Rights Policy and Supplier Code of Conduct.
+- We continue to evolve our Modern Slavery Compliance Plan and create supporting materials including policies, training, and reporting frameworks. - Mandatory modern slavery training is provided to all of our people at induction and periodically during the term of their employment or engagement.
+This training takes the form of dedicated modern slavery modules, as well as being incorporated as topics into other training.
+Training enrolment and completion records are tracked through our Learning Management system and non- compliant personnel have their system access restricted until they become compliant. - Modern slavery training for supply chain risk is provided to those directly involved in procuring supply and conducting Supplier Risk Assessments. - We review our policies and our Code of Conduct, and our Supplier Code of Conduct at least annually, and update them as necessary. - Our people are required to attest to active compliance with our Code of Conduct and policies annually via our internal declarations program. - We collate and update our supplier list and determine the risk criteria applied to each to create a risk profile, highlighting those we consider need further due diligence. - We continue to enhance our process to conduct more in-depth research into risk factors generally. - External provider (Ethixbase) facilitates our communications with suppliers and applies risk assessment methodology to questionnaire responses, as well as using external research databases to build a more comprehensive and complete picture of our supply chain. - We ask all of our suppliers to commit to active compliance with our Supplier Code of Conduct and maintain records of their commitment.

-- We introduced tougher sanctions for non-compliance with internal modern slavery training requirements.
-Enrolment and completion records are tracked through our Learning Management system and non-compliant personnel have their system access restricted until they become compliant. - We engaged a provider, Ethixbase, who is facilitating our communications with suppliers and applying risk assessment methodology to questionnaire responses, as well as using external research databases to build a more comprehensive and complete picture of our supply chain. - We started asking all our suppliers to commit to active compliance with our Supplier Code of Conduct. - We launched our Anti-Bribery Anti-Slavery contract addendum for inclusion in all supplier contracts.
+Our Anti-Bribery and Anti-Slavery contract addendum is included in all supplier contracts or supplier contract clauses are amended to meet the minimum requirements in the addendum.
 This addendum requires suppliers to provide a commitment against Prohibited Practices which include bribery, corruption and modern slavery, and to commit to complying with all applicable laws, statutes and regulations in force in the countries in which it operates relating to the Prohibited Practices.

-In FY23 we continued to build on those foundations:
+In FY24 we continued to build on those foundations: